 Alternative finance is any type of business finance that doesn’t come from a mainstream provider like a high street bank.
-Mainstream finance is great for many businesses — but the banks often have criteria which smaller businesses can’t fulfil, and they need other options.Get working capital
+Mainstream finance is great for many businesses — but the banks often have criteria which smaller businesses can’t fulfil, and they need other options.Get alternative finance

 Alternative finance is any type of business finance that doesn’t come from a mainstream provider like a high street bank.
 Mainstream finance is great for many businesses — but the banks often have criteria which smaller businesses can’t fulfil, and they need other options.